Cheer Up! (Reel Big Fish album): Overview

+Tracks

-Discussing the title, Jones said "if you are looking at lyrics in the album, they're really really sad and depressing, self-deprecating, you know, worse than any other album!
-I think Aaron was just in a weird kinda phase, kinda bummed out with the whole Mojo situation".
-The album opens with "Good Thing", which features percussion from Ryland Steen of Square; Jones said it was Barrett's "first happy song", and that it referred to being in Reel Big Fish.
+Cheer Up! opens with "Good Thing", which features percussion from Ryland Steen of Square; Jones said it was Barrett's "first happy song", and that it referred to being in Reel Big Fish.
 In Music We Trust co-founder Alex Steininger said "Ban the Tube Top" is a "silly love song about an underage girl that turns them on because of the skintight tube top she is sporting".
 It is bookended by "Somebody Loved Me", which is in the vein of Loverboy, and "Cheer Up", which recalls the work of Sugar Ray.
 "Where Have You Been?" borders on alternative rock; it came about from Barrett trying to write a sequel to "Beer" after being asked to by Mojo.
 Someone had suggested to him that he swap the ska guitar part for picking to make it more distinct from "Beer".
 It initially had a horn section that was ultimately scrapped.
 The song's narrator discusses his girlfriend, who does not hang around with him often, with the narrator proclaiming she should "go to hell".
 "Suckers" includes percussion samples from Iki Levy, who would contribute the same for "Sayonara Senorita".

 "What Are Friends For" is a slow-tempo ska track that includes drum samples and percussion from Kyle Homme, and is followed by another ska song, "A Little Doubt Goes a Long Way".
 The stadium anthem song "Rock 'n Roll Is Bitchin evokes the work of Spinal Tap.
 "New York, New York" (1977), a Liza Minnelli cover, is done in an a cappella style, with vocal percussion from Shawn Sullivan.
 The band had been asked to record the song for Frank Sinatra tribute album, and did it in a cappella as Jones said it would have been "really hard" to perform it like a big band could.
 The people behind the release were disappointed as they wanted something akin to the band's typical ska sound.
 The Latin instrumental "Sayonara Senorita" is followed by a reggae version of "Boss DJ", where Johnson servers as the titular DJ.
 The penultimate track, "Brand New Hero" also touches on alternative rock, while the closing song, "Drunk Again", takes influence from Lionel Richie and includes a string arrangement from Nic. tenBroek.